-Protein Folding Cluster 2026 is a Swedish Research Council–funded excellence initiative that focuses on quantitative methods to measure and predict protein folding and misfolding at single-molecule resolution.
-By combining cutting-edge biophysical technologies, real-time imaging, molecular simulations, and AI, we aim to reveal the dynamic rules of folding inside living cells — and translate this knowledge into new strategies to predict, prevent, and treat protein-misfolding diseases.
+Protein Folding and Dynamics Cluster 2026 is a Swedish Research Council–funded excellence initiative that focuses on quantitative methods to measure and predict protein folding and misfolding at single-molecule resolution.
+By combining cutting-edge biophysical technologies, imaging, molecular simulations, and AI, we aim to reveal the dynamic rules of folding — and translate this knowledge into new strategies to predict, prevent, and treat protein-misfolding diseases.

 We aim to detect and quantify individual folding events using high-speed force spectroscopy, nanochannel analyses, and single-molecule mapping to reveal changing intermediate protein conformations.